 Telework must not adversely affect customer service delivery, employee productivity, or progress of an individual or team assignment.

-The supervisor will consider the applicant's demonstrated conscientiousness about work time and productivity, and their work habits, including their ability to be self-motivated and have minimal face-to-face daily supervision.
+The direct supervisor will consider the applicant's demonstrated conscientiousness about work time and productivity, and their work habits, including their ability to be self-motivated and have minimal face-to-face daily supervision.

-Supervisor shall generally respond within 30 days.
-All requests are subject to approval by the appropriate department leader.
+The direct supervisor shall generally respond to the employee within 30 days of the initial request.
+All requests are subject to approval by the appropriate dean, director, or department head and then by the Director of Human Resource Services or the Provost.

 Telework will only be available in circumstances that warrant an eligible employee to work outside of their primary worksite.

-Request & Agreement Procedure: Staff members should utilize the following procedures when requesting a telework agreement:
+Request & Agreement Procedure: Employees should reference or utilize the following procedures when requesting a telework agreement:

+General conversation regarding telework should begin by accessing and reviewing the Telework Discussion Guide.

-Discuss your interest and reasons for telework with your supervisor.
+Complete the Employee Screening Tool and then discuss your interest and reasons for telework with your direct supervisor.

-Complete a Telework Request and submit to department head for approval.
+Together with your direct supervisor finish completing the Employee Screening Tool and Telework Request and then submit to your dean, director or department head for approval.

-Submit approved Telework Request to HRS Director (or Provost Office?).
+The director will submit the Employee Screening Tool and Telework Request for non-faculty positions to the HRS Director and for faculty positions the dean or department head will submit to the Provost.

-Telework applicants will be advised of approval status from ?.
+Telework applicants will be advised of approval status from their supervisor.

-Should requests be approved the employee will be contacted (by who) to complete a Telework Agreement.
-Telework Agreement should be completed in its entirety and routed for signatures.
+Should requests be approved, the employee’s direct supervisor will be contacted (by the HRS Director or Provost to sign the completed Telework Agreement.
+Telework Agreement should be completed in its entirety, routed for signatures, and returned to Human Resource Services.
+Approval should occur prior to telework beginning.

-Signed original must be returned to Human Resource Services and copies should be retained by the employee and the department.
+The signed originalsmust be returned to Human Resource Services for the employee’s personnel file and copies should be retained by the employee and the department.

 Teleworking employees who are not exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) will be required to record all hours worked in a manner designated by the university.
-Teleworking employees will be held to a higher standard of compliance (self-policing) than office-based employees due to the nature of the work arrangement.
+Teleworking employees will be held to a higher standard of compliance than office-based employees due to the nature of the work arrangement.
 Hours worked in excess of those specified per day and per work week, in accordance with state and federal requirements will require the advance approval of the supervisor.
 Failure to comply with the requirement can result in the immediate cessation of the telework agreement.

 Agreements may be discontinued, without cause, at any time at the request of either the teleworker or the University of Northern Iowa by providing 14 day notice.